Larmor precession in strongly correlated itinerant electron systems: Methods

+A momentum discretization of $16\times 16$ is used for the DMFT and DMFT-DBSE calculations, which is sufficient for the chosen parameter regime.
+The single-particle spectral function $A^\sigma(E,\mathbf{k})$ is plotted on a denser momentum grid for visual purposes, this momentum-grid conversion is possible since $\Sigma$ is local in DMFT.

+We note that the calculations presented here take place above $T_\text{c}$, so DMFT's problems with low-temperature spurious ordering~\cite{Schafer15} (at $B=0$) are not an issue.
+We checked that the leading eigenvalues of the DBSE are below unity to ensure that no ordering phase transition takes place.

+The final part of the calculation is the maximum entropy (MaxEnt) analytical continuation~\cite{Jarrell:1996fj} of the susceptibility $\chi^\text{corrected}(\omega_m,\mathbf{q})$ and the single-particle Green's function from Matsubara to real frequency.
+For this, we use the Python package for analytic continuation (ana\_cont)~\cite{anacont}.
 Analytical continuation from Matsubara to real frequency data is an intrinsically hard computational problem and many methods to perform the continuation have been discussed in the literature, also for susceptibilities (i.e., bosonic functions)~\cite{Gunnarsson10,Schott16,Huang22}.
+The result of an analytical continuation is in some sense only the most probable result consistent with the Matsubara data.
+Here, we have performed MaxEnt continuation with an automatic tuning of the hyperparameter, as implemented in ana\_cont.
+A constant noise amplitude $10^{-3}$ is assumed for the susceptibility ($10^{-2}$ for the spectral function), results were checked to be qualitatively stable under variation of this parameter.
+A flat default model was assumed.

-Here, we discuss which features in our analytically continued spectra can be relied upon and which properties are more uncertain.
+It is useful to discuss which features in our analytically continued spectra can be relied upon and which properties are more uncertain.
 Analytical continuation is especially difficult when the Matsubara data is subject to statistical noise, as in our DMFT calculations.
 Here, we have the advantage that we know the analytical form at $\mathbf{q}=0$ and we have used this to remove the dominant Monte Carlo uncertainty (see above).
 Thereby, we recover the expected sharp Larmor peak at $\mathbf{q}=0$.
 We also observe the correct number of spin excitation branches based on the single-particle spectra.
+The continuation at different momenta is performed independently, and the lack of discontinuities is a good sign for the quality of the continuation.
 On the other hand, the continuation is likely to blur sharp structures within a region of finite spectral weight, making it hard to identify possible splitting within the collective modes~\cite{McNiven22} that has been discussed for charge fluctuations in the Hubbard model.
+Analytical continuation is known to be more reliable at low energies than at high energies.
+This makes the extraction of $\alpha(\mathbf{q})$ relatively safe.
+On the other hand, in Fig.~\ref{fig:susc+spec:9}\textbf{b} at $\mu=-1$, very diffuse high-energy weight is observed in $A^\dn(E,\mathbf{k})$ and no spectral weight is observed in $\Im \chi(\omega,\mathbf{q})$ in Fig.~\ref{fig:susc+spec:9}\textbf{d}.
+Given the limitations of analytical continuation, it is hard to rule out that the true $\Im \chi(\omega,\mathbf{q})$ at these parameters has a small amount of high-energy spectral weight.